Tehreem112/Seasonal-Sales-Python/README.md

 ## Seasonal_Sales_Python
-Analyze Seasonal sales data to improve customer experience and sales
+To perform Explorartory Data Analysis (EDA) on Seasonal sales to improve customer experience and sales.